wf-basecalling documentation

 basecaller_cfgstringName of the model to use for converting signal.Required for basecalling.
 The model list only shows models that are compatible with this workflow.

-duplexbooleanRun the basecaller in duplex mode.By default, the workflow conducts simplex basecalling.
-If you used a chemistry and flowcell combination that supported duplex reads, you should switch this option on.
-Currently, duplex basecalling is not compatible with modified basecalling.
-Additionally, duplex basecalling within this workflow is reliant on internal optimisations to organise input files for better duplex rates, which is not possible when using streaming basecalling; therefore duplex combined with the watch_path option could lead to lower duplex rates.False
+duplexbooleanRun the basecaller in duplex mode.By default the workflow conducts simplex basecalling.
+If you used a chemistry and flowcell combination that supports duplex reads, you may switch this option on.
+This option is incompatible with the watch_path option due to the way the input files must be traversed in order to find duplex pairs.False

 remora_cfgstringName of the model to use for calling modified bases.Required for calling modified bases while basecalling.
 The model list only shows models that are compatible with this workflow.